--- Partition doesn't exist. refresh p2 partition (y=0, z=3); refresh p2 partition (y=0, z=-1) -- Key columns specified in a different order than the table definition. refresh p2 partition (z=1, y=0) -- Incomplete partition spec causes an error. refresh p2 partition (y=0) ERROR: AnalysisException: Items in partition spec must exactly match the partition columns in the table definition: default.p2 (1 vs 2)
+-- Partition doesn't exist.
+REFRESH p2 PARTITION (y=0, z=3); REFRESH p2 PARTITION (y=0, z=-1) -- Key columns specified in a different order than the table definition.
+REFRESH p2 PARTITION (z=1, y=0) -- Incomplete partition spec causes an error.
+REFRESH p2 PARTITION (y=0) ERROR: AnalysisException: Items in partition spec must exactly match the partition columns in the table definition: default.p2 (1 vs 2)

-For more examples of using REFRESH and INVALIDATE METADATA with a combination of Impala and Hive operations, see Switching Back and Forth Between Impala and Hive.
+For examples of using REFRESH and INVALIDATE METADATA with a combination of Impala and Hive operations, see Switching Back and Forth Between Impala and Hive.

 Related impala-shell options:

-The REFRESH command checks HDFS permissions of the underlying data files and directories, caching this information so that a statement can be cancelled immediately if for example the impala user does not have permission to write to the data directory for the table.
+The REFRESH statement checks HDFS permissions of the underlying data files and directories, caching this information so that a statement can be cancelled immediately if for example the impala user does not have permission to write to the data directory for the table.
 Impala reports any lack of write permissions as an INFO message in the log file.